Great Gulf, Westdale and a Global Institutional Investor Team up to Form US$200M Venture on Build-to-Rent Single Family Housing Strategy in U.S. Sunbelt

 Westdale has owned, managed and developed real estate across North America for over 60 years.
 Westdale's Canadian portfolio includes approximately 7000 residential units and over 2.5 million square feet of retail, commercial and industrial spaces.
 In the US, Westdale owns and manages approximately 35,000 residential units in 150 properties and 30 cities, as well as 3 million square feet of retail and commercial space.
 Please visit www.westdale.com.

-SOURCE Great Gulf Canada Limited Partnership
+SOURCE Great Gulf Group

 Share this article